Panther head coach presents award at Idaho State

-Litzau moved into this administrative role in 2007 after a stellar 14-year tenure as the head volleyball coach in Milwaukee.
-Her teams won the regular season league title in each of her final four seasons, while UWM also won 20 matches nine times in her final 10 years.
-Over her last 10 campaigns, Litzau directed her team to a remarkable 118-14 record in league matches, which adds up to an astounding .894 winning percentage.
-UWM lost just five league regular season matches over her last four seasons.
-And, under Litzau, the Panthers won 115 of their last 128 home matches and saw only two league teams (Loyola and UW-Green Bay) beat them at the Klotsche Center after 1996.
+The numbers in the 14-year tenure of Litzau in Milwaukee are astounding.
+This year's regular season title was the fourth-straight for the Panthers, while UWM also won 20 matches for the ninth time in the last 10 years.
+Litzau's teams even found a way to increase their level of success in recent seasons.
+Over the last 10 campaigns, Litzau directed her team to a remarkable 118-14 record in league matches, which adds up to an astounding .894 winning percentage.
+UWM lost just five league regular season matches over the last four seasons.
+And, the Panthers have won 115 of their last 128 home matches and have seen only two league teams (Loyola and UW-Green Bay) beat them at the Klotsche Center since 1996.

-Litzau was named Horizon League Coach of the Year seven times while leading the Panthers to eight Horizon League regular season titles and six NCAA appearances.
+Litzau was named Horizon League Coach of the Year seven times, including this past season, while leading the Panthers to eight Horizon League regular season titles.
+Her 131 Horizon League victories were by far the most of any active league coach.
 In 14 seasons in Milwaukee, Litzau led the Panthers to 271 wins after taking over a program that won just three matches the year prior to her arrival.
+She is one of just two UWM coaches in any sport in the school's Division I history to win at least 200 games.

 Litzau played collegiate volleyball at Notre Dame, serving as captain while earning team MVP honors as a senior.
 She served as an assistant coach at Illinois, Wisconsin and Michigan State before being named the head coach at UWM.
 She has her undergraduate degree from Notre Dame and a master's degree in kinesiology from Illinois.

 A native of Naperville, Ill., Litzau attended Naperville Central High School, where she lettered in three sports.
-She and her husband, Steve, have three daughters - Lauren, Danielle and Kayce - and a son - Nicholas.
+She was married in May, 1996, and she and her husband, Steve, make their home in Greendale.
+The couple has three daughters - Lauren, Danielle and Kayce - and a son - Nicholas.